Who Gets Lupus? Sex, Race, and Ethnicity

 In the U.S., people in racial and ethnic minority groups also face higher odds of having worse health outcomes with lupus.
 For instance, they’re more likely to get serious health problems after a doctor diagnoses them with the disease.

 What’s more, one study in California found that women of Asian descent with lupus were four times more likely to die early than women of Asian descent who didn’t have lupus.
 Hispanic and Latina women with lupus were six times more likely to die early compared to Hispanic and Latina women who didn’t have the disease.
-Another study found that among Black or Hispanic females ages 15 to 24, lupus ranked fifth as a chronic disease cause of death during the years 2000-2015.
+The Lupus Foundation of America reports that among Black or Hispanic females ages 15 to 24, lupus ranks fifth as a chronic disease cause of death, 6th among the 25-34 years, and 8th-9th in the 35-44 years age groups,

 • Less access to doctors and lupus specialists (like rheumatologists)